This entire story is Copyright protected, Becky Witt, 2017, All Rights Reserved.

 The road down was a lot of fun.
 I love curves and once again, my only regret is that I couldn’t take them at 90 mph and scrape the foot boards on the bike.
 I practiced holding my line both to the right side of the lane and also to the left.
 This is a critical skill to learn riding in a group.
 It’s also very important when riding in traffic.
 I always want to be in the place on the road that gives me the most clearance around other traffic, whether they’re going the same direction as me or coming at me.
 I ride as though I’m expecting every other vehicle to either come at me or have some emergency maneuver that means cutting me off or something.

 While a lot of riders might want to enter a right curve on the high left side on entry, then cross over to the right side at the apex of the curve and swing back out wide again, I’ll hold a tight line that keeps me in the exact same spot in the lane.
 This is the safest way to take a curve when there’s traffic.
 I’m not moving back and forth, I’m just in one spot.
 This is easier said than done and watching how people handle their bikes gives a clue as to their riding skills.
 Highly skilled riders can hold this line with precision, lesser skilled might be all over the road.
-Some will even hit the brakes right as they enter a curve, revealing the curve probably freaks them out.
+Some will even hit the brakes as a precaution right as they enter a curve, revealing that the curve probably freaks them out.
 OK, so now you’ll know who’s who when riding in a group.
 This is important to know.

 I crossed over the Colorado river at the bottom.
 The water was emerald green and the prettiest sight you’ll see.
 The surface was fairly smooth and inviting.
 It would be perfect for pleasure boating and nothing like the raging rapids braved by John Wesley Powell’s expedition, who was the first to pilot boats exploring the river in 1869.
 The near banks of the river at this point were an inviting sandy beach that was a park for RVs and boats.